bairblog/bairblog.github.io/_posts/2021-11-08-similarity.md

 Our paper, [Grounding Representation Similarity with Statistical Testing](https://arxiv.org/abs/2108.01661), argues against this practice.
 To start, we show that by choosing different intuitive tests, we can make any method look good.
 CKA does well on a "specificity test" similar to the one proposed by Kornblith et al., but it does poorly on a "sensitivity test" that CCA shines on.

-To move beyond intuitive tests, our paper provides a carefully-designed quantitative benchmark for evaluting similarity metrics.
+To move beyond intuitive tests, our paper provides a carefully-designed quantitative benchmark for evaluating similarity metrics.
 The basic idea is that a good similarity metric should correlate with the actual **functionality** of a neural network, which we operationalize as accuracy on a task.
 Why?
 Accuracy differences between models are a signal that the models are processing data differently, so intermediate representations must be different, and similarity metrics should notice this.

 Thus, for a given pair of neural network representations, we measure both their (dis)similarity and the difference between their accuracies on some task.
 If these are well-correlated across many pairs of representations, we have a good similarity metric.
 Of course, a perfect correlation with accuracy on a particular task also isn’t what we’re hoping for, since metrics should capture many important differences between models, not just one.
 A good similarity metric is one that gets generally high correlations across a couple of functionalities.